 French sport superstore chain Decathlon is always worth a look for a bargain, You only get five functions in this minimal unit — speed, average soeed, trip distance, total distance and clock — but for just eight quid what more do you want, or really need?

-Less than a tenner gets you this nifty little five-function unit from CatEye.
+Just over a tenner gets you this nifty little five-function unit from CatEye.
 It's supposed to be £14.99, but CRC has it at the price above, and CatEye's reputation for reliability makes it a good deal at that price.

 It's a wired unit and tells you speed, maximum speed, trip distance. odometer and time.
 It comes with a universal mount but the cable is only long enough to reach the front wheel.